hugo-a-d/hugo-a-d/README.md

-# Oh hi there, welcome to my GitHub page 👋
+Hi I'm Hugo, welcome to my GitHub page 👋
-**`A Curious and inquisitive philosophy and logic post-graduate currently a Data Enginner for IntoData`**
+**`A curious and inquisitive individual with over 2 years’ experience in tech, combining philosophical ability with technical skills.
+Focused on building scalable, automated data systems that deliver trustworthy data across the organization.`**

 I have recently completed the LeWagon Data Science Bootcamp to develop skills Data Engineering, Data Analysis and Data Science.
 I am currently working as an Data Science intern for Beesage, as well as personal projects focusing on NLP and a Spotify recommender.